sebsto/meetup-crawler/README.md

     pipenv --python 3.8
     ```

-2. Install dependencies for meetup-infra
+2. Install CDK dependencies for meetup-infra

     ```zsh
     pipenv install # or pipenv install --skip-lock
     pipenv shell
     ```

+3. Add dependencies for the AWS Lambda Custom Resources

+    ```zsh
+    cd custom_resources
+    pip install -r requirements.txt --target .
+    ```

-3. Define the AWS Region where you want to deploy
+4. Define the AWS Region where you want to deploy

     Open `conf/config.dev.json` and update the following, as appropriate: